omeka/classic-enduser/docs/Plugins/Ngram.md

 ![A screenshot of the Back to corpus button.](../doc_files/plugin_images/ngram-viewcorp.png)

 **Ngram Search** - Using the text field, enter comma-separated phrases or words to graph frequency across the corpus.

-Note: you can only search for two word phrases if you have generated bigrams, etc.
+**Note**: You can only search for two word phrases if you have generated bigrams, etc.

 You can, if you want, specify a range for the corpus search.
 Note that the format of the range you search must match exactly the format of your sequence data.
 So if you have sequenced the corpus by year, enter a four digit year, whereas if you have done it by month you must enter yyyymm formatted range data.